derhansen/sf_event_mgt/Documentation/ForAdministrators/SpamPrevention/Spamcheck/Index.rst

 The link spam check
 ~~~~~~~~~~~~~~~~~~~

 This check counts the amount of links in all submitted form fields.
-If the configured ``maxAmountOfLinks`` is
+If the configured :php:`maxAmountOfLinks` is
 exceeded, the check is considered failed.

 The challenge/response spam check